The big question facing Democrats (and independents): Who to vote for - KTVZ

 Guns — All of the Democrats agree there should be more restrictive gun control laws.

-Get more on each candidate and their specific vision at CNN’s Election Center.
+Get more information on each candidate and their specific vision at CNN’s Election Center.

 Are you not a Democrat?
 Not a problem